erikaduan/textbook_notes/statistical_rethinking/chapters_1_and_2.md

-Bayesian statistics and probability theory share one thing in common: in order to find the most plausible answer (the answer that occurs the most often), **it helps to count every possibility of how something could have happened**.
+Bayesian statistics and probability theory share one thing in common: in order to find the most plausible answer (the answer that occurs the most often or the **posterior count**), **it helps to count every possibility of how something could have happened**.

+Let’s discuss the textbook example where we need to estimate $p$, the proportion of water that covers the surface of a globe, by randomly tossing the globe $n$ times and observing whether our finger lands on water (W) or land (L).

 ![](../figures/sr_chapter_2_counting_events.svg)